Hazelwood Power Station: Closure and decommissioning

 The eight chimneys at the power station were demolished on 25 May 2020.
+Reclamation works are being undertaken at the site to restore it.
+Replacements for the electricity generation infrastructure that was on the site will not be built.

 Environmental impacts

 CO2 emissions

 The station was listed as the least carbon efficient power station in the OECD nations in a 2005 report by WWF Australia.
 The WWF reported that the power station produced 1.58 t of CO2 per megawatt-hour of electricity generated in 2004 (official result was 1.55), which was a reduction of 6.6% from the 1996 levels of 1.66 Mt/TWh when the plant was privatised.
 This is still 50% more polluting than the average black coal power station in NSW or Queensland.

 Hazelwood emitted up to 15% of Victoria's annual greenhouse gas emissions and 3% of Australia's greenhouse gas emissions before closure.

 With a 60% increase in power generation since 1996, Hazelwood averaged up to 16 e6t of carbon dioxide each year and, after Loy Yang A Power station, was the second highest emitter in the Latrobe Valley until 2015.

 Hazelwood had been the site of two carbon capture trials to lower its CO2 emissions (see below).

 In late 2008, International Power stated the financial viability of the power station would be in question under a greenhouse gas emissions trading scheme (ETS), unless the company received significant compensation.